Amit4776/Plato-Pizza-sales/README.md

 - Revenue details
 - Product information

+ ## Dataset Cleaning and Preparation
+  Before building the dashboard, the dataset was cleaned and prepared to ensure accuracy and relevance for analysis:

+  - Removed unnecessary and irrelevant columns to focus on key business metrics
+  - Used Power Query for data transformation
+  - Created conditional/custom columns in Orders table (Power Query)
+  - Standardized date and time formats for consistent analysis
+  - Created a Date Table to support time-based calculations
+  - Generated derived columns such as:
+ - Day Name (to analyze weekday vs weekend sales patterns)
+ - Month (for monthly trend analysis)
+ - Prepared the dataset for Pivot Tables and dashboard creation
+ - Removed unnecessary/irrelevant columns

 ## Business Questions Addressed
   - How many orders are placed each day?
   - What are the peak ordering hours?